-Whether you work at home or in a traditional office, adding indoor plants to your workspace can be both beautiful and beneficial.
-Did you know that plants can actually help reduce stress, clear out negativity, and increase productivity?
-(And look gorgeous while doing their quiet business.)
-The key is to pick an easy-care plant that fits well with your particular office style.
-Below, our favorite finds.
+Whether you work at home or in a traditional office setting, adding indoor plants to your workspace can be both beautiful and beneficial.
+Plants can help reduce stress, clear out negativity, and increase productivity, while making the space more attractive.
+The key is to pick an easy-care plant that fits well with your particular environment — think light level, humidity, and size.

 Video of the Day